Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Introduction

-where ``$\sim_{E(\pi) E(\pi')}$'' means up to multiplication by an element in the number field $E(\pi) E(\pi')$, depending only on $\pi$ and $\pi'$. \item[(ii)] If $\G(V)$ and $\G(\W)$ are not totally definite, but the respective coefficient modules in cohomology $\EE_\mu$ and $\EE_{\mu'}$ allow a non-trivial $\GL_{n-1}(F\otimes_\Q\C)$-intertwining $\EE_\mu\otimes\EE_{\mu'}\ra\C$, then the same conclusion as in (i) holds trivially for all decomposable cusp forms $\varphi=\otimes'_v\varphi_{v}\in\pi$ and $\varphi'=\otimes'_v\varphi'_{v}\in\pi'$. \end{enumerate} \end{thmD*} We refer to \S\ref{final section} for a proof of Thm.\ D. Let us emphasize its two main advantages in the context of the exciting recent literature of the GGP-conjecture: \begin{enumerate} \item We do not assume any condition of local supercuspidality of $\pi\otimes\pi'$.
-In all preceding important work on the refined GGP-conjecture for unitary groups, which built on the trace formula, this assumption of supercuspidality has been indispensable due to the limitations of current state of the theory (see \cite{zhang}, \cite{beuzard-plessis16}).
+where ``$\sim_{E(\pi) E(\pi')}$'' means up to multiplication by an element $q$ in the number field $E(\pi) E(\pi')$, depending only on $\pi$ and $\pi'$.
+This $q$ is in fact independent of $\varphi$ and $\varphi'$. \item[(ii)] If $\G(V)$ and $\G(\W)$ are not totally definite, but the respective coefficient modules in cohomology $\EE_\mu$ and $\EE_{\mu'}$ allow a non-trivial $\GL_{n-1}(F\otimes_\Q\C)$-intertwining $\EE_\mu\otimes\EE_{\mu'}\ra\C$, then the same conclusion as in (i) holds trivially for all decomposable cusp forms $\varphi=\otimes'_v\varphi_{v}\in\pi$ and $\varphi'=\otimes'_v\varphi'_{v}\in\pi'$. \end{enumerate} \end{thmD*} We refer to \S\ref{final section} for a proof of Thm.\ D. Let us emphasize its two main advantages in the context of the recent iterature of the GGP-conjecture: \begin{enumerate} \item We do not assume any condition of local supercuspidality of $\pi\otimes\pi'$.
+In all preceding important work on the refined GGP-conjecture for unitary groups, which built on the trace formula, this assumption of supercuspidality has been indispensable (see \cite{zhang}, \cite{beuzard-plessis16}, \cite{beuzard-plessis18}, \cite{chau_zydor}, \cite{xue}).
 Here we completely avoid this condition, as well as any problems connected to the use of the fundamental lemma for the Jacquet-Rallis relative trace formulae. \item We allow general isobaric sums for the base change of $\pi'$, i.e., we do not restrict ourselves to representations lifting to cuspidal representations.
-This restriction has been made in \cite{zhang}, Thm.\ Thm.\ 1.2.(2), for instance. \end{enumerate} It is intrinsic to our approach via relations of algebraicity that our result cannot detect the non-vanishing of the left- and right-hand-side in \eqref{i}.
-If the quantities in \eqref{i} are non-zero, however, then our theorem asserts that both sides of \eqref{eq:introggp} are inside the same number field $E(\pi) E(\pi')$ and hence firmly supports their conjectured equality.
-We expect moreover that an extension of our techniques will eventually prove \eqref{i} even for non-rational decomposable cusp forms $\varphi$, $\varphi'$.
+This restriction has been made in \cite{zhang}, Thm.\ 1.2.(2), for instance. \end{enumerate} It is intrinsic to our approach via relations of algebraicity that our result cannot detect the non-vanishing of the left- and right-hand-side in \eqref{i}.
+If the quantities in \eqref{i} are non-zero, however, then our theorem asserts that both sides of \eqref{eq:introggp} are inside the same number field $E(\pi) E(\pi')$.